hackupc/hackfromhome-live/README.md

 ## Support

-If you need help understanding something of this repo you can ask the previous developers.
-The ones that made the 2019 edition are:
+If you need help understanding something of this repo you can ask the previous developer.
+The ones that made this version of live is:

+- Carlota Catot Bragós: Slack `@Carlota` [carlotacb.dev](https://www.carlotacb.dev/)

+This side is a fork from 2019 HackUPC live that was developed by:

 - Maurici Abad Gutierrez: Slack `@mauriciabad` [mauriciabad.com](https://mauriciabad.com/)
 - Bernat Torres: Slack `@bernatixer` [bernattorres.com](https://bernattorres.com/)